IIT Madras: E-Summit IIT Madras

-E-Summit by the Entrepreneurship Cell (E-Cell) of IIT Madras, is IITM’s annual flagship event and only ISO 9001:2015 certified entrepreneurship summit focussing on young entrepreneurs and their ventures and is an entrepreneurial extravaganza filled with an insane amount of energy and enthusiasm.
-There is something for everyone to gain and learn (from complete entrepreneurship newbies to startup founders), be it in the form of knowledge, prize, or funding for their startups.
+E-Summit by the Entrepreneurship Cell E-Cell of IIT Madras is IITM's annual flagship event and the only ISO 9001:2015 certified entrepreneurship summit focusing on young entrepreneurs and their ventures.

-From pitch fests to lectures and workshops, E-Summit is truly one of the finest learning opportunities for attendees and other stakeholders.

-With entrepreneurship continuously gaining a strong foothold as a future option for students, In the last 7 years of E-Summit, entrepreneurship has come a long way, and with more startups emerging and establishing a golden age for entrepreneurship in IIT Madras.

 Shaastra

 Shaastra is the annual technical festival of IIT Madras.
-It is typically held in the second week of January and is the first ISO 9001:2015 certified student organised festival in the world.
-It is known for its organisation and activities.
-Forums include the symposia, workshops, video conferences, lectures, demonstrations, and technical exhibitions.
-Competitive activities cover design events, programming, simulations, quizzes, applied engineering, speedcubing, robotics, and junk-yard wars.
+It is held in the second week of January and is an ISO 9001:2015 certified student-organised festival.
+It consists of various engineering, science and technology competitions, summits, lectures, video conferences, exhibitions, demonstrations and workshops.
+The festival is traditionally held over four days and four nights during the first week of January.
+It has so far seen twenty-one editions, having started in its current avatar in the year 2000.

 Saarang

 Saarang is the annual social and cultural festival of IIT Madras.
 It is a five-day-long event held in early January every year and attracts a crowd of 70,000 students and young people from across the country, making it the largest student-run fest in India.
-Saarang events include speaking, dancing, thespian, quizzing and word games, professional shows (nicknamed proshows) and workshops on music, fashion, art, and dance.
+Saarang events include speaking, dancing, thespian, quizzing and word games, professional shows (nicknamed Proshows) and workshops on music, fashion, art, and dance.